9 Best Receipt Scanner Apps for Small Business (2026)

 Do receipt scanner apps work with handwritten receipts?

-Most AI-powered receipt scanners can read printed receipts accurately, but handwritten receipts remain a challenge.
-Accuracy varies by app and by the legibility of the handwriting.
-For handwritten receipts, Shoeboxed’s human-verified scanning service may produce better results than pure OCR.
-SparkReceipt handles most printed receipts in any language accurately, and you can always edit any field manually if the AI misreads something.
+Most AI-powered receipt scanners read printed receipts accurately, but handwritten receipts remain challenging.
+Accuracy varies by app and by handwriting legibility.
+For handwritten receipts, Shoeboxed's human-verified scanning service may produce better results than pure OCR.

 How accurate is AI receipt scanning?

-Modern AI-powered receipt scanners are highly accurate for printed receipts, typically extracting vendor names, amounts, dates, and tax details correctly.
-SparkReceipt’s AI handles receipts in multiple languages, supports 150+ currencies, and applies local tax rules (GST, VAT, PST) automatically.
-No scanner is 100% perfect, so look for apps that let you review and edit extracted data easily.
+Modern AI-powered receipt scanners achieve high accuracy for printed receipts, typically extracting vendor names, amounts, dates, and tax details correctly.
+No scanner is 100% perfect, so look for apps letting you review and edit extracted data easily.

 Can I scan receipts from my email automatically?

 Some apps offer automatic email receipt capture.
-SparkReceipt lets you connect your Gmail or IMAP inbox and automatically finds and processes email receipts without any forwarding rules or manual steps.
-You can set custom AI rules to control exactly which emails get processed.
-Other apps like Dext and Shoeboxed offer email forwarding, where you send receipts to a dedicated address, but this requires more manual effort than true inbox scanning.
+SparkReceipt lets you connect your Gmail or IMAP inbox and automatically find and process email receipts without forwarding rules or manual steps.
+You can set custom AI rules controlling exactly which emails get processed.
+Other apps like Dext and Shoeboxed offer email forwarding, where you send receipts to a dedicated address, requiring more manual effort than true inbox scanning.